AndreGZommerfelds/p2p-docs-aggregator/README.md

-# P2P Documentation Scraper
+# P2P Documentation Aggregator

-A Python tool that scrapes P2P.org documentation, downloads Markdown files concurrently, and aggregates them into a single, navigable document with table of contents.
+A Python tool that aggregates the P2P.org documentation, downloads Markdown files concurrently, and aggregates them into a single, navigable document with table of contents.

 **GitHub Repository**: [p2p-docs-aggregator](https://github.com/AndreGZommerfelds/p2p-docs-aggregator)